OUTAGE: eForms - 23 March 2023

 New laws for pool and spa owners

-The Victorian Government has introduced new laws to improve pool and spa safety-external site
+The Victorian Government has introduced new laws to improve pool and spa safety.
+Find out more about these laws on the Victorian Building Authority website.

 In Victoria, more than 80% of pool and spa barriers aren't meeting safety standards.
 On average, 4 children die in pools and spas every year.